Jakub-Czaderski/Cosmic-Piracy-Theory/readme_interactive.md

+# Architectural Specification of the Cosmological State Simulation Kernel
 # Formal Glossary of the Cosmological State Kernel

 This document establishes the strict thermodynamic, geometric, and algebraic definitions for the invariant parameters utilized within the `interactive.py` state machine.
 All metrics are grounded in background-independent Loop Quantum Gravity (LQG) holonomies and Conformal Cyclic Cosmology (CCC) boundary crossovers.